Few-shot Object Localization: Experiments

 The results demonstrate that the FSOL model maintains competitive localization and counting performance compared to the SafeCount model, while significantly reducing the required parameter quantity, computational resources, and computation speed.
+SafeCount utilizes transformer-based multi-head self-attention and direct query feature addition to achieve weighted feature aggregation and residual feature fusion.
+Nonetheless, within our FSOL pipeline, the weighted feature aggregation is substituted with 3D convolution of information-enhanced features, while residual fusion is achieved through selective Self-Query weighting guided by the query featu re.
+Consequently, our FSOL pipeline not only achieves superior localization performance but also reduces the model's complexity.
 Specifically, compared to the 1-block and 4-block SafeCount models, the FSOL model reduces the parameter quantity by approximately 5M and 20M, respectively.
 The GFLOPs are approximately one-fifth and one-seventh, respectively, and the computation speed is approximately half and one-fourth, respectively.
 Under these conditions, when $\sigma_l=10$, the F1-score increases by 2\% and decreases by 5\%, respectively.
-In such a trade-off, the FSOL model not only improves both counting and localization performance compared to the 1-block SafeCount model but also saves computational resources, highlighting the excellent performance and potential of the proposed FSOL model.
+In such a trade-off, the FSOL model not only improves both counting and localization performance compared to the 1-block SafeCount model but also saves computational resources, highlighting the excellent performance and potential of the FSOL model.